lrr-capital/lrr-capital/about.md

 Each of our founders plays an active role in sourcing and researching investments.
 Read more about our founders below.

+LRR Capital is registered as a limited liability company (LLC) with the State of Georgia.

 ## Stephen J. Lowe